dangerousplay/dangerousplay.github.io/src/content/blog/heap_sort.md

     return math.floor(i/2)
 ```

+#### Heapify

 To maintain the **max heap** property, the *heapify* algorithm is applied.
 Heapify receives a heap $A$ and an index $i$ to a subtree, which will be ordered by comparing and swapping the values of its child nodes.
+Heapify checks if the root node of the subtree is **lesser** than its childs.
+If it is, the nodes are swapped.
+This operation is also known as **sift down**.

 If there is a swap, heapify executes again at the subtree of the node that was swapped.
+This is needed because the subtree might not be a heap due to the swap.
+This can happen when the value of the node is smaller than its children.
 This animation made by CodesDope ilustrates heapify [^4]:

 ![](https://www.codesdope.com/staticroot/images/algorithm/heapsort1.gif)